 About Clarion West

 Clarion West is a six-week residential workshop focused on speculative fiction short stories (science fiction, fantasy, and related genres).
 You can read more about Clarion West here (FAQ here).
-Applications for summer 2017 are open through March 2.
+Applications are typically open through the end of February.
 Applications and scholarships are open to international as well as US-based applicants.

 Similar workshops include Clarion UCSD and Odyssey (both six-week workshops), as well as the shorter Viable Paradise (one week) and Taos Toolbox (two weeks).
 All are competitive and require an application and a writing sample; Taos Toolbox additionally requires letters of reference.
 There are also various non-speculative-fiction residential workshops.